-On February 13, 2018 Dr. Rubin will be presenting at the Information Without Borders Conference.
+On February 13, 2018 Dr. Rubin presented at the Information Without Borders Conference.
 The working title of her talk is

 The Disinformation Triangle: The Epidemiology of "Fake News".

 "In 2018 the spread of misinformation and intentionally deceptive information in digital news and social media platforms reached unprecedented volumes.
 In addition to unintentional inaccuracies and errors, there are various shades of falsehoods including clickbaity omissions in news headlines, unverified rumors, misleading satirical news, advertorials, and altogether intentionally fabricated news.
 Such mis-/disinformation in our news streams can cause disruptions in politics, business, culture (Jack, 2017) and democracy (Owen, 2017).
 Researchers warn us of the potential threats to the citizens’ very ability to form evidence-based decision on matters of societal importance such as public health, climate change, and national security (van der Linden et al. 2017).

 The networked nature of online media enables mis- and disinformation to spread rapidly, much like a viral contagion (Tambuscio et al, 2015).
 I propose a comprehensive set of measures to fight the phenomena of mis-/disinformation as a sociological technology-enabled disease of epidemic proportions.
 This comparison frames what has been indiscriminately called as “the fake news problem” as an epidemic that requires accurate diagnostics, containment, inoculation and prevention campaigns leading towards, if not eventual eradication of the malaise, at least reduction of harm.